actionml/universal-recommender/README.md

 # Contributions

 Contributions are encouraged and appreciated.
 Create a PR against the [`develop`](https://github.com/actionml/universal-recommender/tree/develop) branch of the git repo.
-We take bug fixes or new features but insist that new features are general and any controls needed are added to the `engine.json` params so other users can control the features without modifying code of the UR.
-We will be happy to provide guidance or help in this.
+We like to keep new features general so users will not be required to change the code of the UR to make use of the new feature.
+We will be happy to provide guidance or help via the github PR.

 # Version Changelog

 ## v0.6.0

  - **Preformance**: Nearly a 50% speedup for most model calculation, and a new tuning parameter that can yield further speed improvements by filtering our unused or less useful data from model building.
+ - **GPU Support**: via Mahout 0.13.0 the core math of the UR now supports the use of GPUs for acceleration.
  - **Exclusion Rules**: now we have business rules for inclusion, exclusion, and boosts based on item properties.
  - **Complimentary Purchase aka Item-set Recommendations**: "Shopping-cart" type recommendations.
 Can be used for wishlists, favorites, watchlists, any list based recommendations.
 Used with list or user data.
  - **PredictionIO 0.11.0**: Full compatibility.